I enjoy researching and writing about ancient civilizations and their impact on the modern world.

 User manuals are often a source of conflict amongst readers.
-Typically, people take one glance at a product manual then set it aside when it appears to be too lengthy or complicated.
+Typically, people take one glance at a product manual and then set it aside when it appears to be too lengthy or complicated.
 It is safe to assume that most people are pressed for time when they refer to these manuals for guidance (Hodgson).
 Therefore, it is important that technical writers who are preparing to create sets of instructions, write clearly and concisely, and use a simple design layout for content pages (Gregory).
 There are numerous techniques that technical writers can use to enhance reader findability and thus increase the likelihood that user manuals will be read when preparing manual instructions (Hodgson).

 This research report will describe how to create an exceptional user manual based on the following principles: analyzing the reader’s perception; effective information design and thorough testing of the final user manual.